 I imagine you can buy other dark greens like Brussels sprouts, chard, or bok choy already prepped in the freezer section as well.
 In fact, I have a friend who gets her kale that way which avoids prep for those with limited hand dexterity or a limited kitchen!

 My other healthy quick go-to lately is sweet potatoes.
 I wipe them clean with a wet paper towel, prick several times with a fork, then pop in the microwave for two minutes or more.
 When done I retrieve and just start eating, skin and all.

 “Sweet potatoes are one of the healthiest foods known,” according to some health and wellness gurus.
 “The skins of sweet potatoes contain a number of additional nutrients, so it is beneficial to eat your sweet potato with the skin.”

 I also have oatmeal every morning with walnuts and dried cranberries.

-Instead of buying those little packets I just get the regular canisters of oatmeal, then use an old plastic pudding cup container (light weight, plus portion control) to parcel out the morning's amount, add a handful each of walnuts and dried cranberries.
+Instead of buying those little packets, I just get the regular canisters of oatmeal, then use an old plastic pudding cup container (light weight, plus portion control) to parcel out the morning’s amount, and add a handful each of walnuts and dried cranberries.

 Eating like this crosses things off my daily to-do list: veggies, nuts and whole grains.
 Check!